 accomplish goals or initiate new strategies for emerging opportunities.

-Lovvorns and Chens research showed that international experience by itself is not a determinant of global mindset, CQ acts as a moderator of the international experience transforming the information gained during the overseas assignment into knowledge and ultimately into a global mindset.
+Lovvorns and Chens research showed that CQ acts as a moderator of the international experience by transforming the information gained during the overseas assignment into knowledge and ultimately into a global mindset.
 They conclude that only by purposefully enriching one’s CQ can an individual develop an inclusive global mindset.

 Article by Lovvorn and Chen Developing a Global Mindset: The Relationship between an International Assignment and Cultural Intelligence.
 International Journal of Business and Social Science Vol. 2 No. 9 [May 2011].